eladnoor/equilibrator/static/classic_rxns/_sources/tca.rst.txt

    α-ketoglutarate or 2-oxoglutarate is called α-keto acid because it has a carbonyl group (ketone) adjacent to (in the α position relative to) a terminal carboxylic acid.

-Glutamate is a proteogenic amino acid in its own right, but also a precursor for the synthesis of several amino acids including glutamine, proline and arginine (`Lehninger Principles of Biochemistry, 2008 <refs.html>`_).
+Glutamate is a proteogenic amino acid in its own right, but also a precursor for the synthesis of several amino acids including glutamine, proline and arginine (:ref:`Lehninger Principles of Biochemistry, 2008 <refs>`).
 Similarly, aspartate can be made by transamination of a four carbon dicarboxylic acid called oxaloacetate.
-Aspartate is a precursor for the production of asparagine, lysine, arginine, methionine, threonine and isoleucine (`Lehninger Principles of Biochemistry, 2008 <refs.html>`_).
+Aspartate is a precursor for the production of asparagine, lysine, arginine, methionine, threonine and isoleucine (:ref:`Lehninger Principles of Biochemistry, 2008 <refs>`).

 .. figure:: _static/_images/oxaloacetate.png
    :alt: Oxaloacetate